Virginia Legal Information

 HB 1445 creates an affirmative legal defense for patients with intractable epilepsy using CBD or THC-A cannabis extracts which contain at least 15% CBD or THC-A and less than 5% THC by weight with a doctors written certification.

-In order to complete a written certification in Virginia a physician must be licensed by the Board of Medicine to practice medicine or osteopathy.
+In order to complete a written certification in Virginia, a physician must be licensed by the Board of Medicine who is a neurologist or specializes in the treatment of epilepsy.
 Only patients diagnosed with intractable epilepsy may be certified under the law.
-The certification expires one year from it's date of issuance.

 Unfortunately, patients, caregivers, and providers are still vulnerable to federal and state arrests, prosecutions, and incarceration.
 They also suffer pervasive discrimination in employment, child custody, housing, public accommodation, education and medical care.